Many people ask me this question……what are the benefits of eating more whole foods?

 But it is much easier to implement a clean diet than you might think.

-So following is a quick explanation of how to improve your health and longevity with a few simple little changes to your daily habits.
+Following is a quick explanation of how to improve your health and longevity with a few simple little changes to your daily habits.

 To many people, food is just food regardless of the quality and whether it is good fuel for your body.